-Securing Access to SQL Server from Linux with Kerberos
+Securing access to SQL Server from Linux with Kerberos

-How to access SQL Server 2000, 2005, 2008, 2012, 2014 or 2016 as a Kerberos service from Linux.
+How to access SQL Server as a Kerberos service from Linux.

 Contents

-Kerberos Overview
+Kerberos overview

 The Kerberos network authentication protocol is used for securing access to network services.
 Kerberos is based on the use security tickets to manage the authentication of users and applications on a network.

-A key requirement on which Kerberos was based was providing single sign-on, which allows users to access a variety of systems and services without needing to enter their username and password repeatedly (or without needing to remember and enter different usernames and passwords for the various systems and services they use).
+A key requirement on which Kerberos was based was providing single sign-on, which allows users to access a variety of systems and services without needing to enter their user name and password repeatedly (or without needing to remember and enter different user names and passwords for the various systems and services they use).

 The Kerberos architecture is designed around messages exchanged between three different entities: